MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-guidance.md

 4. Accept the EULA if the traces are run for the first time on the server or the client.
 5. Allow recording (PSR or video).
-6. Reproduce the issue before you enter *Y*.

    > [!NOTE]
    > If you collect logs on both the client and the server, wait for this message to appear on both nodes before you reproduce the issue.

+6. Reproduce the issue.

-7. Enter *Y* to finish the log collection after the issue is reproduced.
+7. After you reproduce the issue, enter *Y* to finish logging data.

-The traces are stored in a compressed file in the *C:\\MS_DATA* folder.
-You can upload this file to the workspace for analysis.
+TSS stores the traces in a compressed file in the *C:\\MS_DATA* folder.
+You can upload the file to the workspace for analysis.

 ## References